 Travel from Paris, France to Brussels, Belgium is: Partially open.

 International entry is currently allowed for: Entry is partially open for citizens and permanent residents of France.

 The government of Belgium has imposed the following measures to reduce the spread of COVID-19:

 The above information was last verified on 1/27/22.
 Remember to check the latest COVID-19 travel safety regulations for your trip between Paris and Brussels closer to your planned date of departure here.

 The current restriction level for returning to Paris, France from Belgium is: Partially open.

 Reentering France is currently allowed for: Entry is partially open for citizens and permanent residents of Belgium

 All travelers returning to France must observe the following safety measures to reduce the spread of COVID-19 in the country:

-There are 3 ways that you can travel from Paris to Brussels.
-You can take a bus, flight or train.
+There are 3 travel options from Paris to Brussels: flight, bus or train.

 These are the most popular departure and arrival points when traveling from Paris to Brussels: